Download our Practice Brochure

 Come along to a walk-in clinic.
 You do not need to call, just turn up on the day.
-These walk-in clinics will be held between 1pm - 2pm on Wednesday 18th and Monday 23rd October.
+These walk-in clinics will be held between 1pm - 2pm on Monday 23rd October.

 Patients can also book to attend one of our Saturday morning clinics throughout October.
 Please contact Reception on 020 8864 3466 to book an appointment.